 Where were the Christians who could possibly argue with that?

 Not at the Frankish court to be sure.
 Clerics in Charlemagne’s service had accordingly begun to measure dates from ‘the year of our Lord’ – ‘anno Domini.’
 “Here was a sense of time Christian time that far transcended the local: perfectly suited to a monarchy that extended to the outermost limits of Christendom.
-Charlemagne crowned upon the exact turning point of a century could hardly have done more to identify himself with it.” (from http://www.delanceyplace.com/view_archives.php?1577 accessed on Dec 22, 2010) Read the full story including the meanings of the terms BC and AD, who determined it and how we began using BC and AD here.
+Charlemagne crowned upon the exact turning point of a century could hardly have done more to identify himself with it.” (from http://www.delanceyplace.com/view_archives.php?1577 accessed on Dec 22, 2010) Read the full story including the meanings of the terms BC and AD in Timeline, who determined it and how we began using BC and AD here.